zhongqi1112/Conway-Game-of-Life/README.md

 ### Console

-This is an `Console Application`, so that you could trace every position you clicked on screen, so it is easy to modify the code.
+This is a `Console Application`, so that you could trace every position you clicked on screen, so it is easy to modify the code.
 When you are ready to publish the game, just creat a `Window Application` with same code.

 #### Console window